Are you new to the world of self-publishing?

 Independent publishing is another way of thinking about it.
 You have independent autonomy to do the work you want, and seek help where you need it.

-If you're worried about being alone as a self-publisher, here are some ways that you won't be:
+If you're worried about being alone as a self-publishing author, here are some ways that you won't be:

 - Community: As fellow artists on similar creative paths, self-publishers help each other out.
 Don't expect utopia, but do expect a family of authors to learn and grow alongside.